 If They Call It a Family, RUN.

-In the group of friends, we discovered that a member of the group can become offended and upset without ever telling the supposedly offending party why, and abruptly end what was thought to be a close relationship (you know, one they so often described as a “family”).
+In the group of friends, we discovered that a member of a group can become offended and upset without ever telling the supposedly offending party why, and abruptly end what was thought to be a close relationship (you know, one they so often described as a “family”).
 Worse still, we discovered (or were perhaps just reminded) that the other members of a group masquerading as a “family” will typically find it far more convenient to look away and excuse that sort of behavior rather than risk being shunned by the group themselves.
 I mean, calling out another person is just so darn inconvenient!
 It reminds me of a herd of antelope allowing one of their own to be taken down by a lion - not a problem if the other members of the herd don’t feel the claws and fangs themselves.
-Too bad for the one that went down, but hey, off to the watering hole.
+Too bad for the one or two that went down, of course, but hey, off to the watering hole!

 As I sat down to capture these thoughts I remembered that the cold-blooded killers that terrorized southern California a half-century ago called themselves the Manson “family”.
 Seems fitting, and serves as a chilling reminder of how some people can be cold, calculating, and convincing, while the the need for group connection can cause people to act in amazingly bad ways just to avoid endangering their place in the group.